google-boy/all-about-vim/learn_Vim.md

 ## 1. 1st Level - Survive

-In a standard editor, typing on the keyboard is enough to write something amd see on the screen.
+In a standard editor, typing on the keyboard is enough to write something and see on the screen.
 Not this time!
 Vim starts on Normal mode.
 To go to ***Insert*** mode press i on the keyboard.

 You should feel a bit better.
 You can type letters just like in a standard editor.
 To get back to ***Normal mode*** just press **ESC** key.